Vaccine Equity Initiative

 The Child Care Initiative provides vital resources to expand access to affordable child care for working parents, especially essential workers with the greatest need, while also helping to sustain child care providers across Washington.
 To date, funding has been provided through two grant cycles.

 Applications closed in December for the first grant cycle focused on supporting family child care businesses, especially BIPOC-owned child care businesses.
 Click here to view the grant announcement with grantee list.

 Applications just closed for the second grant cycle focused on licensed non-profit child care centers.
 These grants will be announced here in mid February.

 Youth Behavioral Health Grants Program

-The Youth Behavioral Health grants program will provide flexible funding to trusted community-based organizations, including coalitions and tribal entities, to expand or enhance their services and supports for youth ages 10-24 and/or their caregivers so they develop greater resilience, well-being, and healthy functioning in the near-term and long-term.
+The Youth Behavioral Health grants program provides flexible funding to trusted community-based organizations, including coalitions and tribal entities.
+The grants will expand or enhance their services and supports for BIPOC youth ages 10-24 and/or their caregivers so they develop greater resilience, well-being, and healthy functioning in the near-term and long-term.

 The All In WA COVID Relief Fund awarded 39 grants to nonprofit community-based organizations and Tribes, totaling $2,115,000.
 Click here for a list of grantees.